MicroSTM/AGENT-synthesis/README.md

 # AGENT: A Benchmark for Core Psychological Reasoning

-Code for procedurally synthesizing videos used for constructing dataset, AGENT, proposed in the paper: [*AGENT: A Benchmark for Core Psychological Reasoning*](https://www.tshu.io/AGENT/AGENT.pdf).
+Code for procedurally synthesizing videos used for constructing the trials in the dataset, AGENT, proposed in the paper: [*AGENT: A Benchmark for Core Psychological Reasoning*](https://www.tshu.io/AGENT/AGENT.pdf).

 ## Installation and Running